A promissory note and scales of justice on a Missouri attorney's desk for debt collection.

 As a creditor, you have rights, but so does the debtor.
 When collecting on a promissory note, it is crucial to comply with all applicable collection laws, such as the Fair Debt Collection Practices Act (FDCPA).
 This federal law outlines what collectors can and cannot do, ensuring that collection practices are fair and ethical.
 Violating these rules can lead to serious legal trouble for you, including fines and even the dismissal of your collection case.
 This is an area where hiring an experienced attorney is invaluable.
 They can help you pursue the debt effectively while making sure you stay on the right side of the law.

-What are the Potential Outcomes?
+What Are the Potential Outcomes?

 When you decide to hire an attorney to collect on a promissory note, you’re opening the door to several possible resolutions.
 The path your case takes will depend on the specifics of your agreement and the debtor’s financial situation, but having a legal professional on your side significantly broadens your options for recovering the money you are owed.
 Let’s walk through the most common outcomes.